lablup/backend.ai/docs/dev/adding-kernels.rst

    You may use a shell script string in the ``command`` field, including shell variable expansions along with the intrinsic/user-defined variables in curly braces.
    This allows access to environment variables in the command to parametrize the service configuration.

+   In this case, we recommend to apply ``exec`` in the last command which spawns the actual service process, to let the subprocess tracker following with it instead of tracking the parent shell process who runs the script.

 Available predefined variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^